dogukanhcylmz/Bank-Marketing-Subscription-Predict-System/README.md

-# Bank-Marketing-Subscription-Predict-System - Classification
+# Bank-Marketing-Subscription-Predict-System - Classification 👾

 In this project, me and my team mates' aim is to create a machine learning model to forecast whether or not a bank customer will subscribe for a term deposit and we deployed our project on the streamlit platform.
 While doing that we used “bank-additional.csv” files, which can be found at this site https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
 This dataset has 4119 rows and 21 columns.

-## Problem
-Predict if the client will subscribe a term deposit.
-## System Environment
+## ✔ Requirements

-**The project was developed using:**
+**The project was developed with:**
  - Python
  - Jupyter Notebook
  - Streamlit